vsokhoyan/selected_projects/README.md

 ### Polarization Observables in Meson Photoproduction (PhD)

-First measurement of polarization observables Is and Ic in double pion photoproduction with the CBELSA/TAPS experiment at ELSA accelrator in Bonn (University of Bonn, 2006–2012).
+First measurement of polarization observables Is and Ic in double pion photoproduction with the CBELSA/TAPS experiment at ELSA accelerator in Bonn (University of Bonn, 2006–2012).

 **Main contributions:**
 - Large scale data analysis